-Another March Madness is in the books and the countdown begins to the next NCAA Tournament in March 2020.
+The brackets are out for the NCAA Tournament in March 2021 after the 2020 edition of March Madness was canceled by COVID-19.
 Virginia captured the 2019 title, capping a remarkable redemption from 2018, when it was the first No. 1 seed to lose to a 16 seed.
 We’re already looking forward to the next Big Dance and from a gambling perspective there is sure to be plenty of markets available across the top basketball betting sites.
 Along with NBA betting, this is a key date for any punter who likes to bet on basketball.

 Australia's Best Fixed Odds Bookies

 Bet with one of Australia's leading bookmakers